Stainless Steel Machined Parts

 At M&R Engineering we have worked on all ranges of stainless steel for customers such as the aerospace industry.
 Out of the steel parts we make, stainless steel is the most frequently used.
 We have made stainless steel parts with our turning, milling and the Davenport machines.

 The benefit of working with us to manufacture your stainless steel machined parts, is the fact that we are your one stop shop for processing to production of the parts.
 M&R Engineering can help you with all levels of stainless steel.
 From processing it to plating it.
 We frequently manufacture stainless steel inserts, connectors, fittings, hydraulics, and posts.

 Click here to contact us, and begin the process of creating your next project.

 R&B Metals, an M&R Engineering Company

-In 2007, M&R Engineering acquired R&B Metals to expand capabilities into high precision CNC machined Metals parts.
-To this day, we deliver high quality parts to R&B customers.
+In 2007, M&R Engineering acquired R&B Plastics to expand capabilities into high precision CNC machined Plastics parts.
+To this day, we deliver high-quality parts to R&B Plastics customers.